MichaelSchneeberger/rxbp/README.md

 (9, 9)
 ```

-When to use an Flowable, when RxPY Observable?
+When to use a Flowable, when RxPY Observable?
 -----------------------------------------

 A *Flowable* is used when some asynchronous stage cannot process the